ETS transcription factor family

-In the field of molecular biology, the ETS (E26 transformation-specific or E-twenty-six.
-(Erythroblast Transformation Specific)) family is one of the largest families of transcription factors and is unique to animals.
-There are 29 genes in humans, 28 in the mouse, 10 in Caenorhabditis elegans and 9 in Drosophila.
+In the field of molecular biology, the ETS (E26 transformation-specific or Erythroblast Transformation Specific) family is one of the largest families of transcription factors and is unique to animals.
+There are 28 genes in humans, 27 in the mouse, 10 in Caenorhabditis elegans and 9 in Drosophila.
 The founding member of this family was identified as a gene transduced by the leukemia virus, E26.
 The members of the family have been implicated in the development of different tissues as well as cancer progression.

 Subfamilies

 The ETS (Erythroblast Transformation Specific)family is divided into 12 subfamilies, which are listed below:

 Structure

 All ETS (Erythroblast Transformation Specific) family members are identified through a highly conserved DNA binding domain, the ETS domain, which is a winged helix-turn-helix structure that binds to DNA sites with a central GGA(A/T) DNA sequence.
 As well as DNA-binding functions, evidence suggests that the ETS domain is also involved in protein-protein interactions.

 There is limited similarity outside the ETS DNA binding domain.

 Other domains are also present and vary from ETS member to ETS member, including the Pointed domain, a subclass of the SAM domain family.